Data Analyst vs. Data Scientist: What’s the Difference?

 One of the biggest differences between data analysts and scientists is what they do with data.

 Data analysts typically work with structured data to solve tangible business problems using tools like SQL, R or Python programming languages, data visualisation software, and statistical analysis.
-As a data analyst, you will likely perform job responsibilities such as:
+Common tasks for a data analyst might include:

 Collaborating with organisational leaders to identify informational needs